grafana/grafana/docs/sources/visualizations/histogram-draft.md

 title = "Histogram"
-description = "Histogram visualization" keywords = ["grafana", "docs", "bar chart", "panel", "barchart"] aliases =["/docs/grafana/latest/features/panels/histogram/", "/docs/grafana/latest/panels/visualizations/histogram/"] weight = 605
+description = "Histogram visualization" keywords = ["grafana", "docs", "bar chart", "panel", "barchart"] weight = 605
 +++

-# Visualize Prometheus data in Grafana histogram
+## Visualize Prometheus data in Grafana

-Grafana has a histogram visualization which allows you to do <such and such things>.
-To review basic information, check out the Grafana's "[Introduction to histograms and heatmaps](https://grafana.com/docs/grafana/latest/basics/intro-histograms/)."
-This topic discusses how to visualize a Premetheus histogram in Grafana.

-List what users need here
--list of things
+This topic describes how to visualize Prometheus data as a histogram in Grafana.
+The histogram visualization is a graphical representation of the distribution of numerical data.
+For in-depth information, refer to [Introduction to histograms and heatmaps](https://grafana.com/docs/grafana/latest/basics/intro-histograms/)."

-Assuming users have a basic understanding of [Prometheus](https://grafana.com/oss/prometheus/) and Grafana, this documentation will look at histograms from the perspective of [Grafana 7.0](https://grafana.com/blog/2020/05/18/grafana-v7.0-released-new-plugin-architecture-visualizations-transformations-native-trace-support-and-more/).
+Before you begin, we assume that you have a basic understanding of [Prometheus](https://grafana.com/oss/prometheus/) and Grafana, this documentation will look at histograms from the perspective of [Grafana 7.0](https://grafana.com/blog/2020/05/18/grafana-v7.0-released-new-plugin-architecture-visualizations-transformations-native-trace-support-and-more/).
 There are later versions of Grafana.

 For the purposes of this topic, the data sample is from a fictional image hosting service.